 A shoulder charge.
 This is a multi-purpose small gap closer, stun and airdash.
 Of TMGs’ three ways to move forward while airborne, Dead Approach packs the most base damage.

 The caveat is that Dead Approach scales with RATK, but is considered a Striking-based attack.
 It does not work with Gunner’s Zero Range Advance or Ranger’s Weak Hit Advance.
-On the plus side, it bypasses the 15% Shooting resistance of Ultimate Quest mobs, and works with Striking-specific damage bonuses like Fighter’s Limit Break.
+On the plus side, it bypasses the 15% Shooting resistance of Ultimate Quest mobs, and works with Striking-only damage bonuses like Fighter’s Limit Break.

 Flip into the air and fire a bunch of bullets downwards.
 Mash right click for more hits.
 When crafted, hold a movement key to move in that direction.